-Reservations are not normally required on Pacific Surfliner trains however on busy summer weekends it’s best to book a few days ahead of your departure date.
+Reservations are not normally required on Pacific Surfliner trains; however, it’s best to book a few days ahead of your departure date on busy summer weekends.

 Amtrak Pacific Surfliner Stations – Day Trips

-List of points of interest, destinations, and popular day trips by train along the route of California’s Pacific Surfliner train.
+List of points of interest, destinations, and popular day trips by train along California’s Pacific Surfliner train route.

-Fullerton offers a family friendly environment. more adult oriented evenings.
-Fullerton has a large modern train station that is a short walk to old town with dining & shopping options.
-From the Fullerton train station, the Surfliner travels through Santa Ana, Irvine, and San Juan Capistrano.
+Fullerton offers a family-friendly environment. more adult-oriented evenings.
+Fullerton has a large modern train station with a short walk to the old town with dining & shopping options.
+The Surfliner travels through Santa Ana, Irvine, and San Juan Capistrano from the Fullerton train station.

 San Clemente’s Train Station is adjacent to Pier, only steps to beach and nearby hotels.
 San Clemente is a popular summer beach day trip from inland areas of Southern California.
 Visitors can enjoy a day at the beach and avoid summer traffic and parking problems.

-Surfliners do not stop at Trestles but passengers get as close as you can without standing on the beach.
-The train passes over the “Trestles Bridge” and follows the beach past upper, middle and lower trestles surf breaks.
-The nearest train station to Trestles is San Clemente.
+Surfliner does not stop at Trestles, but passengers get as close as possible without standing on the beach.
+The train passes over the “Trestles Bridge” and follows the beach past upper, middle, and lower trestles surf breaks.
+The nearest train station to Trestles is in San Clemente.

-Old Town San Diego State Historic Park is a short walk from the train station.
+Old Town San Diego State Historical Park is a short walk from the train station.
 Some Amtrak trains stop here along with the San Diego Red Car Trolley.
 Visiting Old Town San Diego is like taking a step back in history.
-Often called the birthplace of California, Old Town is the location of the first Spanish settlement in the region and near the site of the first of California’s 21 missions.
+Often called the birthplace of California, Old Town is the first Spanish settlement in the region and near the site of the first of California’s 21 missions.

 How much do Amtrak Surfliner tickets cost?

-One way adults tickets from Los Angeles to San Diego $37.00 and from Los Angeles to San Barbara $31.00.
+One way adults tickets from Los Angeles to San Diego about $35 and from Los Angeles to San Barbara about $30.